 Cheryl Foggo: It is very nerve-wracking to cold call white folks who are in a realm of John Ware’s story that I am not in.
 They’re in that rural realm of his story.
 I got incredibly lucky with both the Mallory family and the Fisher family.
-The Fisher family being the people who currently own the land that John Ware was on in Millerville.
+The Fisher family being the people who currently own the land that John Ware was on in Millarville.
 The Mallory family being the people who had Nettie’s archives in their home, who safeguarded them all these years.
-And the Douglas family, as well, who are near the Duchess farm of John Ware, where he had his last days.
+And the Douglass family, as well, who are near the Duchess farm of John Ware, where he had his last days.
 I got very lucky with all three families.

 But I have had experiences that were less than warm, less than pleasant.
 It is something that I have to steel myself for each time.
 I also have had many experiences where people drop the N-bomb just at the mere mention of his name.
 That has happened so many times, and it’s so disgusting.

 7R: On the one hand, you’re uncovering this untold story.
 But there are so many hard things about it.